 Tests were conducted to see if the system was capable of carrying the five-ton Apollo command module to safety during an emergency.
 The module was to then parachute back to Earth.

-A variety of Little Joe configurrations were used for the testing.
-As an example the third Little Joe was powered by two Algol motors and four smaller Recruit motors producing a total thrust of 340,000 pounds.
-Weight of the total package at liftoff was 94,000 pounds.
+A variety of Little Joe configurations were used for the testing.
+As an example the third Little Joe was powered by two Algol motors and four smaller Recruit motors producing a total thrust of 340,000 lb.
+Weight of the total package at liftoff was 94,000 lb.
 The total height of the launch vehicle with payload was 95 feet.